Wu Li

+Wu converted to the Catholic Church in China, and, after being widowed, joined the Society of Jesus.
+In 1688, after seven years of education at St. Paul's College, Macau, Wu was ordained at Nanjing as one of the three first Chinese Jesuit priests, taking the name Simon-Xavier a Cunha.
+He spent the remaining 30 years of his life serving tirelessly as priest in rural villages.

+Life

 Wu was born in Changzhou in the Jiangsu province of China.
 His style name was 'Yu Shan' and his sobriquet was 'Mojing Daoren'.
 Wu learned poetry from Qian Qianyi.
 He was taught painting by Wang Shimin and Wang Jian, and was influenced by the painters Huang Gongwang and Wang Meng.
 His landscapes utilized dry brush strokes and light colors.
 His distinctive style elevated him to where he is now identified as one of the Six Masters of the early Qing period.

-Wu converted to Catholicism, and became a member of the Society of Jesus.
-In 1688, after seven years of training at St. Paul's College, Macau, he was ordained one of the three first Chinese Jesuit priests, taking the name Simon-Xavier a Cunha.
-He spent the remaining 30 years of his life serving tirelessly as priest in rural villages.

 The dramatic decline and fall of the Ming Dynasty and the coming to power of the Manchu Qing Dynasty caused the crisis of a number of intellectuals, who looked for new directions for them and for the country.
-The teaching of the Jesuits' learned missionaries, based out of Macau, appealed to them.
+The philosophical and ethical teaching of the Jesuits' learned missionaries, based out of Macau, appealed to them.
 Several literati, steeped in Confucianism and Buddhism, sought widening religious horizons, accepting the 'Western Teaching'.
 Conversion to Christianity was for them the arrival point of a spiritual and personal journey toward religious fulfillment.
 The converts saw in the Christian teaching an opportunity to revitalize, morally and scientifically, a country in crisis.

-Wu often went to the Xing Fu Buddhist convent in Suzhou during his middle-age years and was a close friend of monk Mo Yong, but from 1675 on he was inclined toward Catholicism through his contact with Jesuit missionaries Lu Rima (Franciscus de Rougemont), Bai Yingli (Phillippe Couplet), and others.
-He was converted and christened (by?)
+Wu often went to the Xing Fu Buddhist convent in Suzhou during his middle-age years and was a close friend of monk Mo Yong, but from 1675 on he was inclined toward Roman Catholicism through his contact with Jesuit missionaries Lu Rima (Franciscus de Rougemont), Bai Yingli (Phillippe Couplet), and others.
+He was converted and baptized (by?)
 Ximan Sawulue (Simon Xaverius).
 In 1681 Couplet was recalled to Europe.
 Wu intended to go with him, but his plans did not materialize when they reached Macau.
 Wu remained in Macau for five months and returned to his hometown in the summer of 1682.
 He returned to Macau in the winter and joined the Society of Jesus.